AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >[!CONTEXTUALHELP]
 >id="acw_campaigns_list"
 >title="Campaigns"
 >abstract="This is the list of your campaigns.
 You can view useful information such as their start/end/last modification dates, as well as their status.
 You can filter the list by status or start/end dates.
-Campaign templates are also available.
-These lists are read-only."
+Click the 'Create campaign' button to add a new campaign.
+Select a campaign to view its content, deliveries, and details.
+Browse to the 'Templates' tab to view and create templates."

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_list"